OpenSociocracy/documentation-website/docs/about-us/glossary/index.md

 The free website for onboarding people to sociocracy. [https://handbook.opensociocracy.org/](https://handbook.opensociocracy.org/)

+## OSP

+The OpenSociocracy Platform is abbreviated as OSP.
+It encompasses the OpenSociocracy websites and all related services.

 ## Platform

 The entire set of services around the various OpenSociocracy web sites.